 Most conversion vans also have barn-style swing out doors that give you even more options for mounting storage, or fold out tables, or anything else you can think of, that sliding doors make impossible.
 This isn’t specific to conversion vans, but it’s still a great feature.

 5. Move-In Ready (if you’re not picky)

 If you just want to hit the road tomorrow, conversion vans already have factory-built interiors that are mostly move-in ready.
 The typical conversion van comes with a nicely-upholstered interior with basic vehicle insulation, curtains on the windows, and a rear bench seat that folds down into a bed (many are even battery-powered for push-button conversion to “bed mode”).
-Just throw in a cooler, a good battery isolator, some auxiliary batteries (or a Goal Zero), and you’re good to go.
+Just throw in a cooler, some auxiliary batteries with a a DC-DC charger, (or a portable power station like the Bluetti AC200P), and you’re good to go.
 You can always add more amenities on the road as needed.

 6. Awesome Base for Custom Conversions